maccu71/projects/README.md

 **2) Ansible - examples:**
 - 'block' directive in Ansible - usage
 -  Understanding different strategies in Ansible
-- 'run_nnce' directive: Are You Sure It Runs Only Once?
+- 'run_once' directive: Are You Sure It Runs Only Once?
+- differences between `strategy: host_pinned` and 'serial:'

 **3) Python - examples:**
 - stacje.py - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.
 - cwicz.py - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.

+I have done everything possible to ensure that the examples collected here work and do not have errors.
+ANyway, let me know if you spot any error or a room for improvemment here, please.
+I would be happy to know about it!

 <br/><br/>